pr33tpatel/Obsidian_Vault/Data Structures and Algorithms/Linked Lists.md

 - a linked list is used to implement a stack or queue

 #### Insertion and Deletion
-- the advantage of linked lists is that you insert elements in constant O(1) time.
+- the advantage of linked lists is that you insert and remove elements in constant O(1) time.
 - Insertions are done by connecting the previous node to and the next node to the element to be inserted.
 	- compared to an array or vector structure were all the elements would have be shifted when inserting an element.
 - Deletions can be by connecting one node to another node while "skipping" over another node.
 The node skipped over is not linked to any node and then it not a part of the linked list